 Mission Statement of Bates College

 Since 1855, Bates College has been dedicated to the emancipating potential of the liberal arts.
 Bates educates the whole person through creative and rigorous scholarship in a collaborative residential community.
 With ardor and devotion — Amore ac Studio — we engage the transformative power of our differences, cultivating intellectual discovery and informed civic action.
 Preparing leaders sustained by a love of learning and a commitment to responsible stewardship of the wider world, Bates is a college for coming times.

-Since its founding in 1855 by Maine abolitionists, Bates has welcomed students from diverse racial, ethnic, religious, and economic backgrounds.
+Since its founding in 1855 by Maine free will baptists who were involved in the abolitionist movement, Bates has welcomed students from diverse racial, ethnic, religious, and economic backgrounds.
 Bates was, and is, committed to the principles of social justice, equity, and freedom.

 Great efforts are ongoing in designing and perpetuating the institution to ensure that no qualified student will be turned away because they could not afford the cost of a Bates education.
 From the beginning, Bates welcomed young people from Maine farms and factory towns, former slaves, and immigrants.
 The leadership at Bates College is committed to living up to the aspirations of our founding.
 This is work is never done and takes a fully engaged and willing community.